Ephor (archaeology): History

 The title of ephor was first used in archaeological circles for Andreas Moustoxydis, who was appointed by Ioannis Kapodistrias in October 1829 as 'Director and Ephor' of the first national archaeological museum, then on the island of Aegina.
 In 1834, the Greek Archaeological Service was established by the Archaeological Law of 10/22 May, which also formally established the position of Ephor General of Antiquities (Γενικὸς Ἔφορος τῶν Ἀρχαιοτήτων), first held by Ludwig Ross after the abortive tenure of the architect Adolf Weissenberg.
 Ross had previously held the title of 'Ephor' of Antiquities of the Peloponnese, from 1833.

 Until the mid-1870s, the Greek Archaeological Service consisted entirely of the Ephor General himself, sometimes supported by a personal assistant.
-In 1871, the privately-organised Archaeological Society of Athens, which had taken on some of the state's responsibility for excavating and managing cultural heritage, began to appoint its own travelling ephors, known as 'apostles'.
+In 1871, the privately organised Archaeological Society of Athens, which had taken on some of the state's responsibility for excavating and managing cultural heritage, began to appoint its own travelling ephors, known as 'apostles'.
 The primary duties of these 'apostles' were to conduct archaeological work throughout Greece, to combat archaeological looting and the illegal trade in antiquities, and to persuade citizens to hand over antiquities, particularly those acquired illegally, to the care of the state.
 The first of these was Panagiotis Stamatakis, whose work formed the basis for several public archaeological collections throughout Greece; he was followed in 1874 by Athanasios Dimitriadis, in 1880 by Dimitrios Philios, in 1882 by Christos Tsountas, in 1884 by Vasilios Leonardos, in 1891 by Andreas Skias and in 1894 by Konstantinos Kourouniotis.
 From the 1870s, the Archaeological Service began to employ its own ephors, expanding continuously until the early 1910s.
 These ephors generally had responsibility for a particular region of Greece: Stamatakis, for example, was recruited in 1875 to oversee antiquities in Central Greece.

-In 1909, following the Goudi coup and the so-called 'mutiny of the superintendents' among the ephors of the Archaeological Service, the Ephor General Panagiotis Kavvadias was removed from office, and the post of Ephor General abolished.
-The title was briefly reintroduced in the 1960s, and occasionally used by Spyridon Marinatos during the Regime of the Colonels, then abolished again in 1982.Though the titles of ephor and ephorate remain for the regional units, the professional head of the Greek Archaeological Service is typically referred to as the 'director-general' or 'General Inspector' of Antiquities.
+In 1909, following the Goudi coup and the so-called "mutiny of the superintendents" among the ephors of the Archaeological Service, the Ephor General Panagiotis Kavvadias was removed from office, and the post of Ephor General abolished.
+Thereafter, the Archaeological Service gradually declined in prestige and independence; its leaders were entirely appointed from university professors, rather than officers of the service, until 1958.
+Following pressure from members of the Archaeological Service, John Papadimitriou was appointed to lead it, initially with the title of director of antiquities, in August 1958.
+This coincided with a revival of the service's activities and status, and Papadimitriou was appointed to the revived position of Ephor General, in September 1961.
+Christos Karouzos and Semni Karouzou were appointed to the same rank at the same time.
+The title was occasionally used by Spyridon Marinatos, appointed to lead the Archaeological Service during the Regime of the Colonels, then abolished again in 1982.Though the title of ephorate remains for the regional units, the title of ephor remains out of use.
+The professional head of the Greek Archaeological Service is typically referred to as the "director-general" or "General Inspector" of Antiquities.